balouf/package-helper-3/docs/faq.md

 You don't need any Python distribution if you use UV!
 :::

-However, it can be comfortable to be able to run `python` from any shell.
+However, it can be comfortable to be able to run `python` from any shell, and you need a proper Python installation for that.

 There is no good answer here as long as you don't install a 2.7 version.
 It's like asking Mac or PC.